LakeYS/Discord-Trivia-Bot/README.md

 (Subject to change)
 - Dynamic scoring and statistics for each player (weekly and overall stats, etc.)
 - Custom questions and categories, configurable by server administrators.
 - Vote to play in any specific category, question type, or difficulty level.
-(Also configurable by administractors)
+(Also configurable by administrators)
 - Reaction-based trivia.
 (Users click reaction buttons rather then typing their answers)

 # How to Install